LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Timelines/Campaign Timeline.md

 ## Day 9
 During the evening of this day, the party arrive in Brokvar, meet the mistress and are shown to their rooms
 ## Day 10 - [[Session 4 - The Morning After]]
-The party awaken in a strange new city and begin to explore it.
-After exploring the manor, they
+The party awaken to find that mistress has had to leave on urgent business, leaving them alone in a city they do not know.
+After exploring the manor, they head into the